knickels/Player-Stage-Manual/CONTROLLER_C.md

 >`> ./bigbob9`

+TODO: EDIT HERE.

 ### 6.3.3 <a name="sec_Coding_InteractingWithProxies_Blobfinder"> BlobfinderProxy </a>

-The blobfinder module analyses a camera image for areas of a desired colour and returns an array of the structure `playerc_blobfinder_blob_t`, this is the structure used to store blob data.
-First we will cover how to get this data from the blobfinder proxy, then we will discuss the data stored in the structure.
+The blobfinder module analyses a camera image for areas of a desired colour and returns a structure `playerc_blobfinder_t`.
+This structure contains very few elements:
+* `width` - Width of image (pixels)
+* `height` - Height of image (pixels)

-* `GetCount`: Returns the number of blobs seen.
+* `blobs_count` - the number of blobs seen
+* `blobs` - a pointer to an array of `playerc_blobfinder_blob_t` structures.

+So for a blobfinder proxy blobfinder, the blobs are given by
-* `blobProxy_name[blob_number]`: This returns the blob structure data for the blob with the index `blob_number`.
+* `blobfinder->blobs[blob_number]`: This returns the blob structure data for the blob with the index `blob_number`.
 Blobs are sorted by index in the order that they appear in the image from left to right.
 This can also be achieved with the BlobfinderProxy function `GetBlob(blob_number)`.

 Once we receive the blob structure from the proxy we can extract data we need.
 The `playerc_blobfinder_blob_t` structure contains the following fields: